aaronjoseph/DataScienceNotes/Light GBM.md

-Light GBM is a gradient boosting framework that uses tree based learning algorithm.
+Light GBM is a gradient boosting framework that uses tree based learning algorithm and is a fast processing algorithm.

+Light GBM has better predictive power for the same running time, compared to XGBoost.

 Light GBM grows tree vertically while other tree based models grows trees horizontally.
 Light GBM grows tree leaf-wise while other algorithm grows level wise.
 It will choose the leaf with max delta loss to grow.
 When growing the same leaf, leaf-wise algorithm can reduce more loss than a level-wise algorithm.